jackrr/even-weaver/README.md

 ### Updating data models

-Note: this kinda sucks, because the generated migration and model files are js, not ts.
+Note: this kinda sucks, because the generated migration and model files are JavaScript, not TypeScript.

 Basically just generating the file for the timestamped name... everything else is copy-pasted from prior migrations and entities.